Magento vs OpenCart.

 - Offers many security extensions

 Since OpenCart is a simple and light platform, it is also less vulnerable to a security breach.
-The basic defense system offered by the platform is more than enough.
+The basic defence system offered by the platform is more than enough.
 Although many people claim that OpenCart’s extensions can be unsafe since they are not monitored very closely.

 - A strongly patched central system